 The new-arrivals at Hagaru-ri watched the engineers hack away at the frozen earth in their effort to build an airstrip capable of handling Air Force C-47 and Marine R-4D transports.
 The 1st Medical Battalion under Commander Howard A. Johnson set up a clearing station close to the strip for the expected flow of casualties.
-Extra surgical teams were flown into Hagaru-ri.
-The hospital Consolation (AH 15) moved up to Hungnam from Wonsan.
+Extra surgical teams were flown into The Hagaru-ri. hospital ship Consolation (AH 15) moved up to Hungnam from Wonsan.
 The 1st Marine Division 400-bed hospital at Hungnam had an annex of 150 more beds at Hamhung.